elunna/nerfhack-changelog/README.md

     * Only occurs when barbarians reach level 4 and higher.
     * When under 50% of their max HP, they get a damage bonus that scales with their level.
     * When under 25%, this bonus is doubled.
+    * Each rage attack uses up d3 energy, so at least 3 energy is required to trigger a rage attack.
     * This feature was adapted from the SpliceHack skill system.
 * The barbarian quest gets a lot more trees in the beginning (these can be chopped down now)